Unification of Italy: 1830 insurrections

-Few people in 1830 believed that an Italian nation might exist.
+Few people in 1830 believed that an Italian nation might even exist.
 There were eight states in the peninsula, each with distinct laws and traditions.
 No one had had the desire or the resources to revive Napoleon's partial experiment in unification.
 The settlement of 1814–15 had merely restored regional divisions, with the added disadvantage that the decisive victory of Austria over France temporarily hindered Italians in playing off their former oppressors against each other. ...
 Italians who, like Ugo Foscolo and Gabriele Rossetti, harboured patriotic sentiments, were driven into exile.
 The largest Italian state, the Bourbon Kingdom of the Two Sicilies, with its 8 million inhabitants, seemed aloof and indifferent: Sicily and Naples had once been ruled by Spain, and it had always been foreign to the rest of Italy.
 The common people in each region, and even the intellectual elite, spoke their mutually unintelligible dialects, and lacked the least vestiges of national consciousness.
 They wanted good government, not self-government, and had welcomed Napoleon and the French as more equitable and efficient than their native dynasties, many of which had died out in the 18th century.

 Ciro Menotti and his compatriots clashed with the army.

 After 1830, revolutionary sentiment in favour of a unified Italy began to experience a resurgence, and a series of insurrections laid the groundwork for the creation of one nation along the Italian peninsula.

 The Duke of Modena, Francis IV, was an ambitious man, and he hoped to become king of northern Italy by increasing his territory.
 In 1826, Francis made it clear that he would not act against those who subverted opposition toward the unification of Italy.
 Encouraged by the declaration, revolutionaries in the region began to organize.